 The majority of students attending APTLII are from the United States, but applicants from outside the U.S. are welcome to attend APTLII.
 In past summers, APTLII has hosted students from Canada, India, Egypt, South Korea and numerous European countries.
 Please read what is required of international students before applying to APTLII.

 International students must obtain an F-1 Visa in order to attend APTLII.
 International participants are encouraged to apply early to APTLII to allow enough time for visa processing.
 (Note: The entry process for Canadian citizens is different than for citizens of other countries.)
 For the F-1 visa you will need a document issued by UW-Madison called an “I-20.”
 UW-Madison can produce this document for you, but you will first need to show that you have adequate funds to cover the full cost of your APTLII Tuition, as well as room, board and health insurance.
-International students will need to show financial support of at least $3800 for room, board and health insurance.
 Please contact the APTLII Coordinator, for information regarding where to send your financial support documentation.
 UW-Madison will then be able to issue the I-20 for you.
 Once you receive our I-20 you will need to apply for the F-1 visa stamp at the nearest U.S. embassy or consulate.
 You will need to provide evidence of financial support as soon as possible, as it can take several months to complete all these steps.
 F-1 visa holders may enter the U.S. 30 days before the start of APTLII on June 18 and could stay as long as 60 days after the program ends August 10.

 Health insurance for international students